 Straw bales were first used for building over a century ago by settlers in Nebraska, USA, shortly after the invention of baling machines.
-Straw is derived from grasses and is regarded as a renewable building material since its primary energy input is solar and it can be grown and harvested.
-Straw bales were first used for building over a century ago.
-Straw is the springy tubular stalk of grasses like wheat and rice that are high in tensile strength.
 Dom Z Gliny 1.
-THIS NEW GREEN HOUSE".
-Strawbale vs. Cob...Not the Typical "King Kong vs. Godzilla" Story.
+THIS NEW GREEN HOUSE" Strawbale vs. Cob...Not the Typical "King Kong vs. Godzilla" Story.
 King Kong and Godzilla fought to the death.

 That view itself is actually quite a bit outdated, as straw bale housing is now one of the hottest trends in sustainable development.
 Best of all, it doesn’t even look like the home is made out of straw.
 Evolution Takes Center Stage in New Straw Bale Housing Developments Straw was once the leading product for home building throughout England, Scotland, Wales, and much of Ireland.
 It was widely available, cheap, and durable, and it was perhaps the earliest form of sustainable building.
+With greater wealth and more advanced technologies, though, came houses with aluminum siding and vinyl products.
 Green, cheap and efficient straw bale dome homes :) - Energetic Forum.
 Hi easyrider.